Modularity and Heights of CM cycles on Kuga-Sato varieties: Theta lifting and modularity

 \begin{thm} Assume that $N_0$ is the product of two relatively prime integers which are $\geq 3$ whose prime factors are all split in $K$.
-Then Proposition \ref{strongmodularity1} holds for $f_S=1_{U_0(N_0)_{ S}}$. \end{thm} \begin{proof} The theorem follows from a result of S. Zhang \cite[Theorem 0.2.1]{Zha97}.
+Then Proposition \ref{strongmodularity1} holds for $f_S=1_{U_0(N_0)_{ S}}$. \end{thm} \begin{proof} The theorem follows from a result of S. Zhang \cite[Theorem 0.2.1]{Zha97}, explained as follows.

 Let $S_{2k}(N_0)$ be the space of $U_0(N_0)$-invariant automorphic forms of $\GL_2(\BQ)$ holomorphic of weight $2k$.
 For a positive integer $n$ with prime factors outside $S$, let $A_n\in \cH^S$ be as in Remark \ref{yongshangl}.
-Let $\psi_n:=\psi(n\cdot)$.
+Let $\psi_n=\psi(n\cdot)$.
 By \cite[Theorem 0.2.1]{Zha97}, there exists $ \Phi_{N_0,S}\in \cS(\BB_S^\times)$ such that for

 where $\Phi_\infty$ is the Gaussian as in \eqref{phiinf}, we have $I(g, \Phi_{N_0}), J(g, \Phi_{N_0})\in S_{2k}(N_0)$, and